 This means that the functions lost after a stroke can be restored, at least partially, if not fully.
 The brain can create new pathways in healthy areas of the brain to control the abilities lost after stroke.

 For example, if a basal ganglia stroke patient lost her ability to control her arm, neuroplasticity allows new areas of the brain to take on arm function.
 It doesn’t happen on its own, though.
-Neuroplasticity requires experience to occur.
+Neuroplasticity requires hard work through experience to occur.